Child Care Reporting--Quality Rating

-Although the California Code of Regulations, Title 5 mandates that all state funded child development programs implement certain elements of quality, including assessments such as the Environment Rating Scales and the Desired Results Developmental Profile, there is no uniform quality improvement or QRIS currently in place in California.
-Some local entities are just beginning their quality improvement efforts whereas others have had more formal systems in place.
-They range from locally determined quality improvement efforts such as those implemented by the First 5 Commissions in each county, to a formal QRIS like the one in place in Los Angeles County.
-A QRIS is a set of ratings graduated by level of quality and used to assess early learning and care programs.
+Although the California Code of Regulations, Title 5 mandates that all state funded child development programs implement certain elements of quality, including assessments such as the Environment Rating Scales and the Desired Results Developmental Profile, there is no requirement for participation in a local QRIS.
+A QRIS is a set of ratings, graduated by level of quality, used to assess early learning and care programs.
 It may provide workforce development, financial incentives to participants, and other supports to improve quality.
-Local entities using a QRIS may have adapted their own to an existing QRIS or created their own tiered rating systems which are different from one another.
-For Race to the Top-Early Learning Challenge, tiers 1, 3 and 4 are common.
+The Quality Counts California (QCC) Consortium is the body that supports ongoing QRIS efforts and builds on the tiered rating matrix, continuous quality improvement pathways, and implementation guide.
+All 58 California counties have a QRIS.

 Where to Find It

 Contact the program director of the agency to determine whether the agency is participating in a QRIS.
 This information is required, even if an agency operates in a local QRIS but does not participate or is not eligible for the QRIS.
 If an agency does participate in a QRIS, the QRIS certification will reflects their rating.
 To view participating organizations and their contact information, visit the County Program Profile and Services web page on the QCC website.

 Rules and Guidelines

 - Please select one answer from the list of choices below.
 The number preceding each answer (0, 1, 2, 3, 4, 5, 6, 7, 8, or 9) is the code that should be inputted in the electronic file.